 Food that tastes like it should, because it’s grown in quality soil.

-If you really love cooking and you really value taste, then you will LOVE being in a CSA.
+If you really love cooking and you value taste, then you will LOVE being in a CSA.
 Because CSAs are all about providing high-quality, artisanal vegetables that make your home dining experience feel like an event.

 You’re paying for that taste experience when you join a CSA.